Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Your responsibilities.** You have control over your store, and with great power comes great responsibility.
 We’re not involved in your relationships or transactions with any customer or potential customer, and you’re solely responsible for all of your ecommerce activities.
 Among other things, this means that you:

 -   may only use Ecommerce Services for legitimate transactions with your customers.
--   must comply with all applicable laws (such as those relating to automatic renewal or providing consumer disclosures) and agree not to engage in unfair, deceptive, or abusive acts or practices.
+-   must comply with all applicable laws (such as those relating to automatic renewal, providing consumer disclosures, issuing the appropriate receipts, etc.) and agree not to engage in unfair, deceptive, or abusive acts or practices.
 -   are responsible for all products and services you provide, including delivery, support, refunds, returns, providing any appropriate warnings, and ensuring all information you provide is accurate, complete, and current.
 -   must accurately communicate product and transaction details, set expectations appropriately, and fulfill all commitments you’ve made.
 -   are responsible for payment of all applicable Taxes relating to your ecommerce activities and your use of Ecommerce Services.
 You must collect, report, and/or pay the correct amounts to the appropriate authorities if applicable, and if needed, tell your customers about any Taxes they may be required to pay and issue appropriate invoices.